Last fact-checked: 3 October 2020

 Light-based hair removal, also known as intense pulsed light (IPL) therapy, is an effective, safe way to get rid of unwanted hair.
 Read on to learn more and find inexpensive treatment around the world with Medical Departures.

-Light Based Hair Removal, also known as Intense Pulsed Light (IPL) is often confused with laser hair removal.
-Both have been around since the 1990s, and the technology is similar, in that they both utilize light as a method of hair removal.
+Not to be confused with laser hair removal, light-based hair removal has been around since the 1990s, and the technology is similar in that they both utilize light as a method of hair removal.

-It is a long-lasting method of getting rid of unwanted hair, but as new hair grows all the time it may have to be something you do regularly to maintain a hair-free appearance.
+While this is a long-lasting method of getting rid of unwanted hair, as new hair grows all the time, it may have to be something you do regularly to maintain a hair-free appearance.

-If you are pregnant, breast feeding, on certain medications, are recently tanned or are menstruating you should not have IPL as any of these conditions may make you photosensitive.
-Your practitioner will be able to advise you, and they will always do a skin test before commencing any treatment to guage any skin reactions.
+Your practitioner will be able to advise you, and they will always do a skin test before commencing any treatment to gauge any skin reactions.

-The light targets the pigments in the hair – so the darker the hair, the higher amount of pigment, and the more effective the treatment will be.
-The light effectively heats up the hair and follicle, causing it to die.
+Intense pulsed light targets pigments in the hair.
+Thus, the darker the hair, the more effective the treatment will be (as there is a higher amount of pigmentation in darker skin).
+Essentially, the light heats up the hair and follicles, causing it to die.

 If your skin test shows no reaction you will be given safety goggles to protect your eyes from the light generated by the IPL machine.

-You can have light based hair removal abroad, but it usually takes a number of sessions to clear an area – and this varies from person to person as to how many are required.
+Light-based hair removal is a suitable treatment to have abroad.
+It should be noted, however, that it usually takes a number of sessions to clear a given area – and this varies from person to person as to how many are required.